 Watch out for nasties around enquiry support costing extra and lock-in clauses.
 And when it comes to fees, do your homework.
 Although appealing on its face, a contingent fee model won’t always be the most appropriate for your business.

 In 2022, you need an R&D tax credits service that can flex to your needs.
 Gone are the days of a one size fits all approach to claim support.
 Today you can access targeted consultancy that suits your requirements.

 Whether that’s enquiry support, sector specialists, or advisers that can offer consultancy services on the most complex areas of R&D tax legislation, interaction with other taxes and advice on transactions.

 You want someone that can grow and adapt their support as you do and be at the forefront of changes in the industry.
 The R&D tax advice market is much more sophisticated now, so find an adviser that can rise to match it.

-In summary, a lot has changed in 2021 in the world of R&D tax credits.
+In summary, a lot has changed in the last two years in the world of R&D tax credits.
 This list is just a taste of the R&D landscape and some food for thought.

 There’s a lot more nuance around these points and that’s where ForrestBrown come in.
 We’re at the forefront of these changes, leading the debate, helping shape and fight for the R&D tax incentives of the future.